swiftlang/swift/docs/LibraryEvolution.rst

 versions of a library's public interface, and present any suspect differences for verification.
 Important cases include but are not limited to:

-- Removal of public entities.
+- Removal of versioned entities.

-- Incompatible modifications to public entities, such as added protocol conformances lacking versioning information.
+- Incompatible modifications to versioned entities, such as added protocol conformances lacking versioning information.

 - Unsafely-backdated "fragile" attributes as discussed in the `Giving Up